Tympan/Tympan_Library/readme.md

 Connect the Tympan Audio Board
 ------------------

 Open or restart the Arduino IDE.
 Before you can compile programs, you will need to tell the Arduino IDE that you want to program for Teensy.
-Under the "Tools" menu, choose "Board" and then "Teensy 3.6".
+Under the "Tools" menu, choose "Board" and then "Teensy 3.6" (for Tympan RevC or RevD).
 Also, under the "Tools" menu, choose "USB Type" and select "Serial + MIDI + Audio".

 If you haven't already, plug in the Tympan Audio Board to your computer using the micro USB cable.
 You will see orange lights.
 Power the unit ON using the white switch on the side and you will see the blue blinking light which indicates power.
 If you already had the Tympan Audio Board plugged in, turn the power off and then on again to power cycle prior to proceeding.
 Make sure you see the message that the device drivers are being installed.